Divsonar/AWS_Jam_Lost_In_Translation/README.md

 # AWS_Jam_Lost_In_Translation
 Repo for AWS Jam Challenge - Lost In Tranlation Solution
+Category : Machine Learning

 Task 1 : Copy CSV File from s3 bucket to notebook using AWS S3
 Task 2 : Determine language that each review is written in using AWS Comprehend